 Here’s a snapshot of the top anchor texts for Amazon – the world’s largest e-commerce website.
 When you’re shopping for something, you’ll usually see this website ranking in Google.
 They must be doing something right.

 The top anchor texts are mostly URL and brand and variations.
 Take a look for yourself on OSE.
 If you want to stay ‘safe’ with your anchor text, it’s always best to mimic the biggest brands and websites that rank well online.

-Take a look at Wikipedia, the World’s largest content site.
+Take a look at Wikipedia, the world’s largest content site.
 When you’re searching for information on almost any topic, Wikipedia is bound to show up on the first page of Google.

-Bare in mind, to rank for something, you don’t necessarily need your anchor text to mention that keyword or phrase.
+Bear in mind, to rank for something, you don’t necessarily need your anchor text to mention that keyword or phrase.

 Their anchor text distribution is mostly URL and brand.

 We understand some industries may be more cut throat and require more of an aggressive approach.
 Be cautious, what’s working for competitors today may be their downfall tomorrow.
 Most markets don’t need a keyword bias with anchor text profiles, and can be dominated whilst remaining natural and almost immune to penalties.

 - Brand & URL anchor text should make up 80% of your anchor text profile